Nea Salamis Famagusta FC: 2000s

 Nea Salamina Famagusta FC at 2000–01 Cypriot Cup Final at GSP Stadium.
 At the background the fans of the team.

 Nea Salamina Famagusta Fans at Makario Stadium, in the last game of 2008–09 Cypriot Second Division, winning Olympiakos Nicosia and the promotion to Cypriot First Division, leaving the opponent in the Cypriot Second Division.

 During the first decade of the 21st century, Nea Salamina was relegated four times.
 The 1999–2000 season saw the team finish in fourth place, winning a spot in the 2000 UEFA Intertoto Cup.
 During the 2000–01 season, Nea Salamina finished twelfth and was relegated to the second division for the second time in its history.
 By the season's last game, the team's hopes rested both on defeating Digenis Akritas Morphou and Doxa Katokopias FC not to beat Apollo Limassol or Enosis Neon Paralimni FC to beat Ethnikos Achna FC.
 Nea Salamina easily won over Digenis, but Doxa also defeated Apollo and Ethnikos Achna's match with Enosis Neon Paralimni FC resulted in a draw.
 After defeating APOEL in the semi-finals, the team lost the 2000–01 Cypriot Cup final on 12 May 2012 to Apollo, 1–0, at GSP Stadium, becoming the first Cypriot football team to play in a cup final despite being relegated.

 Nea Salamina became 2001–02-second-division champions, winning promotion to first division.
 The team eliminated future champion APOEL away in the 2001–02 Cypriot Cup, its second defeat of APOEL in several months, and made the quarterfinals.

 In the 2002–03 season, the team was relegated again to second division, winning the championship of that division the following year and promoted again to first division.
 The 2004–05 season saw the squad finish sixth.
 With its stadium closed for repairs, the team played at Antonis Papadopoulos Stadium (except for two games at Makario Stadium).
-Nea Salamina returned to Ammochostos Stadium for the 2005–06 season, again finishing sixth.
+Nea Salamina returned to Ammochostos Epistrofi Stadium for the 2005–06 season, again finishing sixth.
 It finished 10th in the 2006–07 season and 13th in 2007–08, again relegated to the second division.
 After a difficult season in 2008–09, the team returned to first division, winning in the final game and leaving opponents Olympiacos, who only needed a draw to win the promotion, in the second division.